 Just as for importing new samples from file, you can make use of import templates

 to know which fields you want to update.
 You might start from an existing grid of samples

 , make adjustments offline and/or add new samples to it, and then Edit > Update from File

 by first downloading the update template, merging your data to fit, then importing.

 A common scenario for using "update" for samples is to add storage information for a group of samples that are already registered in the system.
 Learn more in this topic: Migrate Storage Data into LabKey

 Merge by Allowing New Samples

-- When this option is not selected, the default, the update will fail if rows are included that do not match existing samples already in the system.
+- When unchecked, the default, the update will fail if rows are included that do not match existing samples already in the system.

-- When selected, any rows for samples that do not yet exist will add them as new samples.
+- When checked, any rows for samples that do not yet exist will add them as new samples.